tasitlabs/tasit-sdk/packages/tasit-act/README.md

 Open questions:

 - Whether the address should be configurable at this level of abstraction.
+For instance, the developer using this SDK might know sooner than the Tasit SDK project core devs do that non-upgradable contract project is deploying new contracts and will be using a new interface address from now on.
-- Whether the ABI should be in version control in this package or whether we want to add functionality for getting it from the web, using Etherscan's API or hopefully a decentralized npm where teams publish genearted files like ABI's down the road.
+- Whether the ABI should be in version control in this package or whether we want to add functionality for getting it from the web, using Etherscan's API or hopefully a decentralized npm where teams publish generated files like ABIs down the road.

 ##### ERC 721

-A higher-level API focused on ERC721. infering what it can with ERC165 interface detection.
+A higher-level API focused on ERC721.
+There's functionanlity for infering what it can above optional ERC721 features using ERC165 interface detection.

 ```
+// TODO: Decide how to instantiate it
-const nft
+const nft = new NFT(address, contractABI)

-// Returns an object of ERC721-related interfaces it supports
+// detectInterfaces returns an object of ERC721-related interfaces it supports
 // Internally it calls the lower level
 // contract.supportsInterface() first.
 const { supportsMetadata } = await nft.detectInterfaces()

 if (supportsMetadata) {